Understanding the 4 Key Steps to Brand Development: A Brief Guide

 Brand development means having a finger on the pulse of what your audience needs, wants, and is interested in.

-If you don’t yet know your target audience, that’s the second step of brand development.
+If you don’t yet know your target audience, that’s the second step of the brand development process.

 You need to gauge who will be the most receptive to your messages as well as your products and services.